Terms and Conditions of Use

 assessment data any data relating to a Participant (including Personal Data and Special Categories of Personal Data) collected through the Participant’s use of the Products or Assessments via our website or consulting services;

 assessment product provider means any provider of assessments that owns the legal right to distribute, sell, and/or re-sell that product

 AFSA means the Arbitration Foundation of Southern Africa (or its successor or body nominated in writing by it in its stead);

 business day means any day other than a Saturday, a Sunday or a holiday (including a public or bank holiday) in the jurisdiction where our entity that entered into the relevant order is organised;

 business hours means our normal business hours on business days 08:00am until 04:30pm;

 Client means the legal entity duly authorised to order Products and Services under the conditions of these Terms;

-company means TTS (Top Talent Solutions) (Pty) Ltd registered in South Africa.
+company means TTS (Top Talent Solutions) (Pty) Ltd and its associated sister companies and subsidiaries.